MayHua59/MayHua59/README.md

 - 👋 Hi, I’m MayHua.
 It is pronounced as MeiHua _ a symbol for resilience and perseverance in the face of adversity
 - 👀 I’m interested in Coding of course!!!!
-- 🌱 I’m currently learning frontend web development
+- 🌱 I’m currently learning Machine Learning and working as a full-stack developer
 - 📫 How to reach me ----> mayhuadev59@gmail.com
 - 😄 Pronouns: It doesn't matter
 - ⚡ Fun fact: I don't like coffee